VitorFurtadoF/Projects/README.md

 ## STATA Regression Reproduction
 2021 - MATLAB

-## (Senior Thesis) - Explaining Economic Fluctuations in Brazil with a Weekly Index
+## [Senior Thesis] - Explaining Economic Fluctuations in Brazil with a Weekly Index
 2021 - Python, MATLAB

+## Closest and Farthest pair of points uniformily distributed in the Unit Square
+2022 - Python